danielchristy/django-group-project/team-notes.md

         - We should still communicate our project ideas with each other via slack
     - It is not in the .gitignore file so it will push to the repo (may want to be mindful of what you put in here)

+    TO DO:
+        - finish sales template, css, js

+        - other templates
+            - inventory looks good, might make changes later if necessary/time permits
+            - need to improve template for admin dashboard
+            - need template for switch user

+        - css
+            - need to make css for admin dashbord
+            - make css for other templates as made

+        - js
+            - finish sales and search js
+            - other js as needed